-Cognitive behavioral therapy (CBT) may be beneficial for many people with anxiety.
+Cognitive behavioral therapy (CBT) may benefit many people with anxiety.
 It aims to help people modify how they think and behave in certain situations, such as those that trigger anxiety.

-A person who has CBT may learn that their anxiety is based on false alarms of fear, and the therapy may train them to cope with conditions that cause anxiety instead of avoiding them.
+During CBT, a person may learn their anxiety focuses on false alarms of fear, and the therapy may train them to cope with conditions that cause anxiety instead of avoiding them.

 This form of therapy harnesses the patient-therapist relationship to help encourage personal reflection, acceptance of difficult feelings, and engagement in new behaviors.